CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 > **Tip:** In case you're new to HTTP Request Methods - The GET, POST, PUT, PATCH and DELETE (among others) are well defined method that indicate the desired action when you make an HTTP request to a URL.
 Look at the list above, and you'll notice that there are a few URLs that are identical.
 >
 > The HTTP Request Method helps inform the API the intent of the request (i.e. are we creating/updating data, retrieving data, or deleting data).
-This then helps the backend API determine how to handle the request, and what action to take.
+This then helps the back-end API determine how to handle the request, and what action to take.
 >
 > You can find more information at the [Mozilla Developer Network docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).